 The role of parents is crucial in helping schools develop and maintain good behaviour.
-Whilst the school is aware that families support their children in a variety of different ways, there is an expectation that parents support the school in the approach that is set out in this policy and in the Home-School Agreement.
-(Appendix 2)
+Whilst the school is aware that families support their children in a variety of different ways, there is an expectation that parents support the school in the approach that is set out in this policy.